US ANIMAL CLOCK

 This counter estimates the number of animal lives saved so far this year, based on US human death statistics.
 This calculation assumes that each human death results in reduced environmental impact and resource consumption, thereby "saving" animal lives that would otherwise be lost to consumption (exclusive of habitat destruction, pollution, and other human-caused factors).

-Calculation: YTD US human deaths × animal lives saved per human death
+Calculation: YTD US human deaths × demographically-weighted animal lives saved per human death

 Source: CDC National Center for Health Statistics (2023)